-Physical Facilities Required: A pediatric inpatient unit with isolation rooms [dedicated pediatric unit preferred].
-For Treatment and Supportive Care Intensive Care Unit capable of stabilizing a critically ill child/adolescent for transportation to a sub-specialty centre.
-For Investigation, Treatment and Supportive Care Personnel Required: Pediatricians prepared to manage the care of a child with cancer or a serious hematologic disorder, in collaboration with a pediatric hematologist/ oncologist, including:
+Advanced Level Facility Required (✓) Recommended () For Supportive Care For Treatment For Investigation Physical Facilities A pediatric inpatient unit with isolation rooms [dedicated pediatric unit preferred]. √ √ Intensive Care Unit capable of stabilizing a critically ill child/adolescent for transportation to a sub-specialty centre. √ √ \checkmark Personnel Pediatricians prepared to manage the care of a child with cancer or a serious hematologic disorder, in collaboration with a pediatric hematologist/oncologist including: ✓ \checkmark ✓ Treating febrile neutropenia.
+The need to transfer unstable patients to a tertiary centre shall be considered on a case by case basis √ Advanced Level Facility Required (✓) Recommended () sc - Treating varicella zoster with IV Acyclovir, in collaboration with a pediatric hematologist/oncologist and/or infectious disease specialist √ Managing common complications and oncologic emergencies such as metabolic disturbances or hemorrhagic complications, etc. ✓ \checkmark

-Personnel Required: treating low risk patients with febrile neutropenia For Supportive Care treating varicella zoster with IV Acyclovir, in collaboration with an infection disease specialist and/or pediatric haematologist/ oncologist For Supportive Care preventing common complications and treating oncologic emergencies such as metabolic disturbances or hemorrhagic complications, etc. For Treatment and Supportive Care supervision of administration of advanced level chemotherapy and provision of onsite or immediate response for agents with risk of hypersensitivity reactions and/or extravasation For Treatment Pediatricians able to administer intrathecal chemotherapy in collaboration with a pediatric oncologist at the sub-specialty centre For Treatment Anesthetist to provide deep sedation/anesthesia resources to perform LP's and during intrathecal chemotherapy administration For Treatment Pediatrician on call 24/7 For Investigation, Treatment and Supportive Care Nurses with APPHON/RROHPA established competencies to care for this patient population at the advanced level For Treatment and Supportive Care All Nurses giving Advanced chemotherapy to this population to have the APHON Pediatric Chemotherapy and Biotherapy Provider Course For Treatment On-site pharmacist/s able to provide monitoring and consultation about the treatment plan, in collaboration with the Sub- Specialty Centre For Treatment Nurses able to provide one-on-one care, if needed, or arrange transport.
-For Supportive Care

-Personnel Required: Social worker and/or psychologist available For Investigation, Treatment and Supportive to provide applicable psychosocial support.
-Care Available dietician with applicable expertise in nutritional support of children/adolescents with cancer or haematological disorder Including parenteral feeds, in collaboration with dietician at the sub-specialty centre For Treatment and Supportive Care Access to physiotherapy, occupational therapy and respiratory therapist with pediatric experience.
-For Treatment and Supportive Care Personnel Recommended: Access to a child life specialist For Investigation, Treatment and Supportive Care Pharmacy Required: Able to provide pediatric total parenteral nutrition.
-For Supportive Care Pharmacy onsite with access to advanced level antineoplastics.
-For Treatment Equipment and Resources Required: 24/7 onsite Emergency Department with advanced pediatric appropriate resuscitation equipment, an onsite physician, and access to an on call pediatrician 24/7.
-For Supportive Care applicable supportive care guidelines and pre-printed orders For Supportive Care Lab/Diagnostic Imaging Diagnostic Imaging: Required: Nuclear medicine facilities for glomerular filtration rate (GFR) (preferred) or creatinine clearance.
-For Investigation and Supportive Care wall motion ejection fraction (WMEF) or echocardiogram to determine left ventricular function For Investigation, Treatment and Supportive Care Experience in pediatric CT scanning, able to adjust to deliver lower doses of radiation For Treatment to adjust to deliver lower doses of radiation for pediatric patients.
-Recommended: Lab: For Investigation and Supportive Care Required: Guidelines for 'Processing initial malignant For Investigation and Supportive Care specimens found unexpectedly' readily available Access to bacterial culture on site and fungal culture results in a timely manner For Investigation, Treatment and Supportive Care
+1 1 Onsite supervision of administration of advanced level chemotherapy and ability to provide immediate response and clinical support for hypersensitivity reactions and/or extravasation ✓ Pediatricians able to administer intrathecal (IT) chemotherapy in consultation with a pediatric oncologist at the sub-specialty centre, as required √ Anesthetist to provide deep sedation/ anesthesia resources to perform LP's and IT chemotherapy administration \checkmark Pediatrician on call 24/7 \checkmark \checkmark \checkmark Nurses with APPHON/ROHPPA established competencies to care for this patient population at the advanced level (Appendix III and IV) √ √ On-site pharmacist/s able to provide monitoring and consultation about the treatment plan, in collaboration with the Sub-Specialty Centre √ Nurses able to provide one-on-one care, if needed, or arrange transport. \checkmark Social worker and/or psychologist available to provide applicable psychosocial support. √ √ ✓ Available dietician with applicable expertise in nutritional support of children/adolescents with cancer or haematological disorder Including parenteral feeds, in collaboration with dietician at the sub-specialty centre ✓ Access to physiotherapy, occupational therapy and respiratory therapist with pediatric experience. √ √ Personnel Access to a child life specialist (Recommended for Holistic Care) Pharmacy Able to provide pediatric total parenteral nutrition. \checkmark Pharmacy onsite with access to advanced level chemotherapy agents \checkmark Equipment and Resources 24/7 onsite Emergency Department with advanced pediatric appropriate resuscitation equipment, an onsite physician, and access to an on call pediatrician 24/7. applicable supportive care guidelines and pre-printed orders \checkmark Diagnostic Imaging: Nuclear medicine facilities for glomerular filtration rate (GFR) (preferred) or creatinine clearance. \checkmark √ Advanced Level Facility Required (✓) Recommended () SC - Wall motion ejection fraction (WMEF) or echocardiogram to determine left ventricular function √ ✓ Experience in pediatric CT scanning, able to adjust to deliver lower doses of radiation for pediatric patients. \checkmark

-Lab: Required: Blood Bank: access to CMV negative, irradiated platelets and PRBC for transfusion with 12 hours.
-For Investigation, Treatment and Supportive Care Education/Certification Required: Commitment to ongoing education related to pediatric hematology oncology For Supportive Care Experience and education applicable to advanced level of care.
-For Treatment Communication links Required: As for basic level plus designated pharmacist contact.
-For Treatment Ready access to contact numbers; inpatient, ED, clinic and Pediatric hematologist/oncologist at Sub Specialty centre.
-For Investigation Communication links Recommended: Designated contact persons for dietician, child life specialist, social work and/or psychology For Supportive Care Institutional Support Required: Local Institutional policies for oral and parenteral chemotherapy ordering, preparation administration, disposal, management of spills etc For Treatment
+Lab: Access to bacterial culture on site and fungal culture results in a timely manner √ ✓ √ Blood Bank: access to CMV safe, irradiated platelets and PRBC for transfusion within 12 hours. \checkmark ✓ √ Education/Certification Commitment to ongoing education related to pediatric hematology oncology \checkmark \checkmark Experience and education applicable to advanced level of care. \checkmark \checkmark Communication links Designated contact persons for dietician, child life specialist, social work and/or psychology at the advanced centre Institutional Support Local Institutional policies for oral and parenteral chemotherapy ordering, preparation administration, disposal, management of spills etc. √